 From Scratch Chicken Stock

-Prep is super easy.
-You basically just toss the bones, meat and veggies into a pot, add some spices, cover it with water and let it go!
-Keep in mind that the stock will need to be refrigerated overnight before you freeze or can it, so plan to make it a day in advance.
+If you freeze all of your scraps ahead of time, prep is super easy.
+Just toss the bones, meat and veggies into a pot, add some spices, cover it with water and let it go!
+Keep in mind that the stock will need to be refrigerated overnight before you use it, so plan to make it a day in advance.

 I’m telling you, the flavor is incredible.
 Totally worth the effort.

-- 1 whole uncooked chicken; or 4 lbs uncooked chicken pieces with bones
+- 1 whole roasted chicken carcass; or 4 lbs chicken pieces with bones (cooked or uncooked)

 - 10 peppercorns